SDPB Arts

 You need to develop your abilities.

-And so what do they say?
+And so, what do they say?

-You don't know what you don't know.
+you don't know what you don't know or whatever.

-Before that I was painting kind of almost photorealistic, tiny little brushes.
+then I came across painters that I really liked before that I was painting kind of almost photorealistic, tiny little brushes.

-She, it just was, you know, such a freeing thing for me.
+It just was, you know, such a freeing thing for me.

-So that's, that changed dramatically.
+So that's that changed dramatically.

-So thank her for that.
+So thank you for that.

 I was hoping to work on some ads and stuff.